ngReact/ngReact/README.md

 ## The reactDirective service

 The reactDirective factory, in contrast to the reactComponent directive, is meant to create specific directives corresponding to React components.
-In the background, this actually creates and and sets up directives specifically bound to the specified React component.
+In the background, this actually creates and sets up directives specifically bound to the specified React component.

 If, for example, you wanted to use the same React component in multiple places, you'd have to specify &lt;react-component name="yourComponent" props="props" /&gt; repeatedly, but if you used reactDirective factory, you could create a yourComponent directive and simply use that everywhere.